webguru103/smooch-docs/source/includes/rest/_core.md

 | **avatarUrl**<br/><span class='opt'>optional</span>      | The avatar URL of the app maker that starts typing a response |

 <aside class="notice">
-Typing activity is only supported on our Web Messenger, Facebook Messenger and Telegram
+Typing activity is only supported on our Web Messenger, iOS SDK, Facebook Messenger and Telegram
 </aside>

 ## Post Message